syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document-Conversions.md

 * MSVCP100.dll
 * MSVCR100.dll

-For converting https sites, it requires OPENSSL libraries to be installed in the machine.
+For converting HTTPS sites, it requires OPENSSL libraries to be installed in the machine.
 You can install the OPENSSL library by downloading its setup from the below link,

 X86 - <https://slproweb.com/download/Win32OpenSSL-1_0_2e.exe>